Browse documentation

 Box office mode

 Walk-ups are sold through box office mode at your door price.
-Card payments run through your connected Stripe account; cash sales are recorded so your end-of-day reconciliation is complete.
-Door sales issue real tickets, so your attendance numbers include everyone who came through.
+Card sales taken on your own terminal are recorded alongside cash sales — Popup Pal doesn’t create a Stripe charge for door sales — so your end-of-day reconciliation is complete.
+Both issue real tickets, so your attendance numbers include everyone who came through.

 Trader check-in